 2. The Teacher Loan Forgiveness Program

-- The loan(s) you are seeking forgiveness for must have been made before beginning your work as a teacher during the qualifying five years of employment.
+The loan(s) you are seeking forgiveness for must have been made before the completion of your qualifying five years of employment.

 If you’re eligible for the program, you need to fill out the Teacher Loan Forgiveness Application to get started.

-- You must have made 120 on-time installment payments on the loan, although the monthly payments don’t need to be consecutive.
+You must have made 120 on-time payments on the loan, although these qualifying payments don’t need to be consecutive.

-To apply, fill out and submit the PSLF Application for Forgiveness and the Employment Certification for Public Service Loan Forgiveness form.
+To apply, fill out and submit the PSLF Application for Forgiveness.